cpmpercussion/acmc2020-site/_features/01-about.md

 <div id="covid19-notice" markdown="1">

-Due to the current COVID-19 situation the ACMC 2020 committee has decided to cancel this year's conference as an in-person event.
+Due to the current COVID-19 situation, ACMC2020 will not be an in-person event.
 We were really looking forward to seeing you all in July, but the uncertainty around what things will look like by then means that we feel this is the best decision.